RussOakham/Immortal-Fitness-Collective/README.md

 <details>
 <summary>Shop / Product Catalogue:</summary>

-- _Search Bar_: Text input bar, allowing users to search products by keyword, category and minimum rating.
+- _Search Bar_: Text input bar, allowing users to search products by keyword in name and description.
 - _Product Catalogue_: Card format view of products in shop, showing title, image, rating, price and buy now option.
 Catalogue with update in line with search parameters entered in search bar.

 </details>